Physical Therapy (DPT) Courses

 DPT9500 Licensure Review and PEAT

-This course provides the student a comprehensive didactic review of the curriculum in preparation for the board exam.
-Students are provided a board review course followed by a JWU DPT-sponsored practice exam and assessment tool (i.e., the PEAT test).
+This course provides the student with a comprehensive didactic review of the curriculum in preparation for the physical therapist board exam.
+Students are provided with a licensure review course followed by a JWU DPT-sponsored Practice Exam & Assessment Tool (PEAT).
 Scores of 80% or higher on the PEAT indicate a high likelihood of passing the National Physical Therapy Exam (NPTE).
-Students who score above 80% are strongly encouraged to continue reviewing for the NPTE but may choose to take the NPTE at their own discretion.
-Students who score below an 80% on the PEAT may still graduate but are strongly encouraged to not sit for the NPTE until such time as they have been given and completed a student specific remediation/studying plan by the faculty.
-Students should reference the appropriate section of the Requirements for Progression In and Completion of the Doctor of Physical Therapy Program Policy.
+Students who score below 80% on the PEAT still graduate but are strongly encouraged not to sit for the NPTE until they complete a student-specific remediation/studying plan.

 Prerequisite(s): DPT8900.